 Steps Involved in Obtaining Pre-Authorisation

 Once the patient reaches the healthcare facility, his insurance cover is accessed, and his benefits verified.
 If there is some information missing, the patient is contacted for more details.
 At this juncture, the patient is also told about the cost he may have to bear.
 If there are any changes, the details are updated in the healthcare PA software.
-The PA team at the insurance company verifies the patient schedule and contacts the backend team at insurance provider to obtain the preauthorization code.
+The PA team at the insurance company verifies the patient schedule and contacts the backend team at the insurance provider to obtain the preauthorization code.

 They report the codes to the physician’s office and confirm the insurance cover for the service, and the patient receives the services that he is entitled to.